 While the recruitment industry will more than likely continue to grow over the next 12 months, developing a brand through advanced technology and SMS could be the key to greater success.

 The essential point is, those who are willing to make a positive move towards evolving their brand and offer greater operational efficiency through technology, will most likely be the ones who see a higher level of client retention, candidate engagement and larger gross profits.

-For more information on how to integrate your CRM or email platform with Textlocal’s SMS API, sign up for a free account below and we’ll arrange a demo at a time that suits you best.
+For more information on how to integrate your CRM or email platform with Textlocal’s SMS API, sign up for an account below and we’ll arrange a demo at a time that suits you best.